javobal/starter-api/README.md

 #### Arquitecture

-The application is divided in the database layer (Model), Business logic layer (Services) and API layer (Router)
+The application is divided in database layer (Model), Business logic layer (Services) and API layer (Router)

 #### Services